training-mode/ruby/intro/2_control_flow/README.md

 japan = 126000000
 usa = 319000000

 if japan < usa          # Is 126000000 less than 319000000?
 Yes
     puts "U-S-A!"       # This is executed else                    # This is ignored
-    puts "Nippon Ichi!
+    puts "Nippon Ichi!"
 end
 ```